-Pursuant to the ECA, DOI is required to provide a Disciplinary Action Report to the EEOC no later than 120 days from the date on which DOI takes final action or receives a final decision issued by the EEOC involving a finding of intentionally committed discriminatory (including retaliatory) acts in violation of a provision of law covered by the No FEAR Act.
+Pursuant to the ECA, the Department is required to provide a Disciplinary Action Report to the EEOC no later than 120 days from the date on which it takes final action or receives a final decision issued by the EEOC involving a finding of intentionally committed discriminatory (including retaliatory) acts in violation of a provision of law covered by the No FEAR Act.

-The following Policy Statements reinforce DOI's commitment to establishing a workplace free from discrimination, harassment, and or/retaliation.
-These policies hold all DOI employees accountable for their actions:
+The following Policy Statements reinforce Interior's commitment to establishing a workplace free from discrimination, harassment, and or/retaliation.
+These policies hold all Interior employees accountable for their actions:

-- Personnel Bulletin 18-01: Prevention and Elimination of Harassing Conduct updated and amended DOI's policy on providing a work environment free of harassment by defining unacceptable conduct that violates the policy; outlining the rights and responsibilities of employees, supervisors, and managers; and establishing reporting procedures and accountability measures. - The Equal Employment Opportunity Policy Statement issued by the Secretary on September 30, 2021, reaffirms the Department's commitment to ensuring DOI policies, practices and procedures do not deny opportunities to employees or applicants because of race, color, sex, national origin, religion, age, disability, or genetic information.
-The Policy Statement provides that DOI will ensure that EEO is implemented in all of our human capital and employment programs, management practices, and employment decisions, including recruitment, hiring, merit promotions, transfers, reassignments, training, career development, benefits, and separations. - 370 Departmental Manual 752: Discipline and Adverse Actions establishes the policy, procedures, and authority/responsibility for administering employee discipline within DOI, and for taking appropriate corrective action for disciplinary and certain nondisciplinary reasons, when it is determined that such actions will promote the efficiency of service. - Personnel Bulletin 17-09: Mandates training on EEO, Prohibited Personnel Practices and Whistleblower Protections, and the No FEAR Act.
-This policy requires DOI's sub-component agencies to communicate their EEO policies and programs to their employees, and mandates No FEAR Act Training for all employees.
-Additionally, this policy requires that every supervisor and manager on the DOI rolls as of October 1 2016, complete Civil Treatment for Leaders training.
-Lastly, Personnel Bulletin 17-09 mandates that beginning in FY17, every three (3) years, all managers and supervisors must complete Prohibited Personnel Practices and Whistleblower Training.
+- Personnel Bulletin 18-01: Prevention and Elimination of Harassing Conduct updated and amended Interior's policy on providing a work environment free of harassment by defining unacceptable conduct that violates the policy; outlining the rights and responsibilities of employees, supervisors, and managers; and establishing reporting procedures and accountability measures.
+See Appendix A. - The Equal Employment Opportunity Policy Statement issued by the Secretary on September 30, 2022, reaffirms the Department's commitment to ensuring Interior policies, practices, and procedures do not deny opportunities to employees or applicants because of race, color, sex, national origin, religion, age, disability, or genetic information.
+The Policy Statement provides that Interior will ensure that EEO is implemented in all human capital and employment programs, management practices, and employment decisions, including recruitment, hiring, merit promotions, transfers, reassignments, training, career development, benefits, and separations.
+See Appendix B. - 370 Departmental Manual 752: Discipline and Adverse Actions establishes the policy, procedures, and authority/responsibility for administering employee discipline within Interior, and for taking appropriate corrective action for disciplinary and certain non-disciplinary reasons, when it is determined that such actions will promote the efficiency of service.
+See Appendix C. - Personnel Bulletin 17-09: Mandates training on EEO, Prohibited Personnel Practices and Whistleblower Protections, and the No FEAR Act.
+This policy requires the Department's sub-components to communicate their EEO policies and programs to their employees And mandates No FEAR Act Training for all employees.
+Additionally, this policy requires that every supervisor and manager on the Interior rolls as of October 1, 2016, complete Civil Treatment for Leaders training.
+Lastly, Personnel Bulletin 17-09 mandates that beginning in FY17, every three years, all managers and supervisors must complete Prohibited Personnel Practices and Whistleblower Training.
+See Appendix D.